Table of Contents

 If we are maintaining our weight over an extended period of time (ie, weeks), then we are roughly consuming the same number of calories that we burn daily, and our average caloric intake is equivalent to our TDEE.
 We can count all of the calories we eat, and that will give us the answer.
 To do this, I recommend for 3 typical days of eating to write down every single thing you eat and drink, record the total number of calories, take the 3 day average, and use this as an approximation of your TDEE.
 If you normally eat differently on weekdays and weekends then make sure to include at least one weekend day.

 Tip: If you decide to record items you eat & drink I suggest keeping a pencil and piece of paper with you to record these throughout the day rather than risk misremembering later.
 You can look up the nutrition content at the end of the day.
 If nutrition labels are available you can write down the nutrition facts while you eat the foods but it may be difficult to do this discretely in a public setting if this is a concern.
 Alternatively, you can take pictures with your phone or send text messages to yourself of everything you consume.
 Nutrition labels can be found with google or through https://nutritiondata.self.com/, and you can record things with Excel or by hand.
-Apps can be used for this purpose as well (see below), and they will have the advantage of helping you track the various macronutrients and micronutrients in addition to calories.
+Apps can be used for this purpose as well (see below), and they may have the advantage of helping you track the various macronutrients and micronutrients in addition to calories.

 Potential pitfalls when counting calories